phaustin/quantecon-example/book/docs/functions.md

 Recall that $n!$ is read as \"$n$ factorial\" and defined as
 $n! = n \times (n - 1) \times \cdots \times 2 \times 1$.

-There are functions to compute this in various modules, but let\'s write our own version as an exercise.
+There are functions to compute this in various modules, but let's write our own version as an exercise.

 In particular, write a function `factorial` such that `factorial(n)`